downfa11/cursus/docs/user-guide/README.md

 # Quick Start from Source

-To build and run go-broker from source:
+To build and run cursus from source:

 ## Build all binaries